poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

 ---

 # Intro
-Potluck CTF was a very exciting new ctf made by ZetaTwo so we decided to participate.
-In short, a new idea it brought to the table is that to join the CTF every team must create a challenge for it.
+Potluck CTF was a very exciting new CTF event made by ZetaTwo, and we were eager to participate.
+In essence, a new idea it brought to the table was that to join the competition each participating team had to create a challenge for it.
 I decided to donate one of my challenges I made for our CTF that will happen in the future TM (or at least that's the plan).
-We didn't solved much and participated more casually but since I made a chall there I decided to make a write-up for it and with it some of the other challenges I solved.
+We didn't solved much and participated in a more casual way but since I made a chall there I decided to make a write-up for it and with it for some of the other challenges I solved.

 # Emacro-wave Cooking
-First is the challenge made by me.
+First we will look at the challenge made by me.
 It only had 6 solves with a lot of top teams participating but I wouldn't call it hard, it's more of a difficulty by obscurity rather than by complexity.
+If I had to guess the Emacs community is slowly dying out, plus it's not a popular choice in the infosec community compared for example to the more scientific/academic communities.
 We're given a `chall.py` and some other files but they exist only to simulate a victim opening a file we send them in Emacs with the following config:
 ```elisp
 (defvar cooking-motivation-generator
   '(let* ((random-number (random 3))